fedor-pro/web_games/README.md

-# Web games on JS
+## Web games on JS
+Mi cite with games on canvas.js.
+---

-Abandoned project
+Abandoned project.